-(43) The following University members are authorised to act as appeal officer to uphold appeals or to uphold or vary penalties:
+- (43) The following University members are authorised to act as appeal officer to uphold appeals or to uphold or vary penalties: - a.

-- a.
 Minor Penalties (Rule 12): - i.
-Pro Vice-Chancellor (Academic), Provost and Deputy Vice-Chancellor, Pro Vice-Chancellor (External Relations), Chief Services Officer or nominee. - b.
-Major Penalties (Rule 13): - The Pro Vice-Chancellor (Academic) is authorised to act as appeal officer to uphold appeals or vary penalties with respect to appeals on penalties imposed through Rules 13 b-d.
-The Pro Vice-Chancellor (Academic) may refer cases to the Student Conduct Appeals Committee for determination; otherwise, the decision of the Pro Vice-Chancellor (Academic) is final. - ii.
+Pro Vice-Chancellor (Academic Innovation), Provost and Deputy Vice-Chancellor, Pro Vice-Chancellor (External Relations), Chief Operating Officer or nominee. - b.
+Major Penalties (Rule 13): - i.
+The Pro Vice-Chancellor (Academic Innovation) is authorised to act as appeal officer to uphold appeals or vary penalties with respect to appeals on penalties imposed through Rules 13 b-d.
+The Pro Vice-Chancellor (Academic Innovation) may refer cases to the Student Conduct Appeals Committee for determination; otherwise, the decision of the Pro Vice-Chancellor (Academic Innovation) is final. - ii.
 The Student Conduct Appeals Committee is authorised to uphold appeals or uphold or vary major penalties (Rules 13 a-h).
-The decision of the Student Conduct Appeals Committee is final (subject to the Vice-Chancellor's ratification of major penalties).

-(44) An appeal officer must not have been authorised to act as an investigating officer or have been involved in the initial investigation or determination of the case.
+The decision of the Student Conduct Appeals Committee is final (subject to the Vice-Chancellor and Chief Executive Officer's ratification of major penalties). - (44) An appeal officer must not have been authorised to act as an Investigating Officer or have been involved in the initial investigation or determination of the case.
 The decision of an appeal officer is final.